gakalmar/Notes/JS_Basics.md

             Access date inside:

-                person.Key1 -> This will refer to 'value1'      //DOT NOTATION -> You enter into the data of person object with the dot . person["Key1"]                                  //Same thing, just with [] brackets. "" is also needed to refer to the key (Keys are actually strings within an object, but variable names are not strings) person.Key2 -> This will refer to 42
+                person.Key1 -> This will refer to 'value1'      //DOT NOTATION -> You enter into the data of person object with the dot . person["Key1"]                                  //Same thing, just with [] brackets. "" is also needed to refer to the key (Keys are actually strings within an object, but variable names are not strings) - THIS IS IMPORTANT WHEN USING THE KEY VALUE IN A FUNCTION AS PARAMETER! person.Key2 -> This will refer to 42

                 console.log(person.attribute1)                  //prints value1